-The results from this applied on its own are more than enough for me but those wanting a higher level of shine can apply WD40’s Wax & Polish product on top for best results.
+The results from this applied on its own are more than enough for me but those wanting a higher level of shine can use WD40’s Wax & Polish product on top for the best results.

 This stuff is great on its own but we like that a more traditional type of wax can be applied on top for the best of both worlds.

 - Can be applied to all parts of your bike

 - Not as shiny as a wax product

 This is a waterless wash and polish type solution that while convenient and worth having as a back up (or for top-up polishes between washes), won’t achieve the same results you can expect from a more traditional solution.